rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 In this example, we use the `reg_abcd` register class to restrict the register allocator to the 4 legacy x86 register (`ax`, `bx`, `cx`, `dx`) of which the first two bytes can be addressed independently.

 Let us assume that the register allocator has chosen to allocate `x` in the `ax` register.
-The `h` modifier will emit the register name for the high byte of that register and the `b` modifier will emit the register name for the low byte.
+The `h` modifier will emit the register name for the high byte of that register and the `l` modifier will emit the register name for the low byte.
 The asm code will therefore be expanded as `mov ah, al` which copies the low byte of the value into the high byte.

 If you use a smaller data type (e.g. `u16`) with an operand and forget the use template modifiers, the compiler will emit a warning and suggest the correct modifier to use.